Bow, Washington: History

 Bow was originally known as Brownsville, after William J. Brown, who homesteaded the townsite in 1869.
 The advent of the railroad resulted in a population boom and the need for a post office.
 Apparently inspired by the growth brought by the railroad, Brown suggested the new name of Bow, after the large railway station in London, England, which in turn was named for the bow or poplar tree.
 Although this is the most common belief, there are some who believe it was named after homesteader James T. Bow.

 An alternate story claims that the settlement is named for a Norwegian immigrant family that settled in that area in the 1890s.
 Their last name was Boe.

 Geography and location

 Bow is located in Skagit County, Washington, in the Mount Vernon-Anacortes metro area.
-It is located on Samish Bay, and is surrounded by dikes and contains part of a traditional flood plain.
+The original town of Bow was located off Bow Hill Road and included a church, a mercantile, and a hotel.
+Bow is often confused with the nearby town of Edison, on Samish Bay.
+Both Edison and Bow - as well as the nearby town of Blanchard - share the Bow zip code.